 But high glycemic foods such as white bread, anything made with white flour, cereals (corn flakes, instant oatmeal), white rice or pasta, russet potatoes, pretzels, rice cakes, crackers, melons to name a few examples - can lead to insulin spikes, which can lead to vegan acne.

 Reducing consumption of these high glycemic foods may help some people, especially bread lovers like myself.

 Another reason we may be dealing with a sudden bout of vegan acne is our gut’s (in)ability to adapt to dietary changes.

 While our gut bacteria digest and absorb nutrients in our food, they also make vitamins that are vital for life (hello B12, we meet again), send signals to our immune systems, and make molecules that help our brains work.
-Clearly these microscopic organisms have some serious pull – I guess we are than we are “us”.
+Clearly, these microscopic organisms have some serious pull – I guess we are more bacteria than we are “us”.

-Fluctuations in hormones can also alter the of your microbiota, and so we may be adding secondary insult by eliminating hormone-laden dairy products.
-There has even been some question as to whether or not gut bacteria actually .
+Fluctuations in hormones can also alter the composition and diversity of your microbiota, and so we may be adding secondary insult by eliminating hormone-laden dairy products.
+There have even been some questions as to whether or not gut bacteria actually regulate testosterone.
 This provides another pathway for gut microbes to affect our skin.